adrianbevan/TensorFlow-Tutorial/notebooks/README.md

   This tutorial also comes with a number of scripts.
 Please see the scripts directory for those examples.
 These have not been convered into notebooks as they can take a long time to run.

+SciKit Learn Examples

+These have been included to provide access to examples of other types of supervised learning algorithms that may be encountered in the physcial sciences, beyond neural networks.

+SK_DT.ipynb This is a decision tree example (uses sklearn)

+SK_BDT.ipynb This is a bosted decision tree example (uses the Adaboost from sklearn)

+SK_RF.ipynb This is a random forest example (uses sklearn)

+SK_SVM.ipynb This is a support vector machine example (uses the SVM from sklearn, i.e. libsvm)